Ben-green/PandemicBoardGame/README.md

 ## How to run the code

-I'm trying to use 'test first development' where I write the tests before I write the actual code.
+I'm trying to use _test first development_ where I write the tests before I write the actual code.
 To run the tests use the command:

 `python -m unittest t_makeboard`
 or